chloehudzik/workfront-learn.en/help/workfront-proof/administration-and-setup/edit-an-automated-workflow-template.md

 ---
-title: Edit an Automated Workflow Template
+title: Edit an automated workflow template
 description: Learn how to make changes to an existing automated proofing workflow template in [!DNL  Workfront].
 activity: use
 feature: Workfront Proof